Scale AI documentation the “right” way

 2. Spreadsheets

 “I could use another spreadsheet in my life” said (almost) no business professional ever.
-Spreadsheets are great for some functions, but they’re not nearly enough for creating a true lifecycle model documentation system.
+Spreadsheets are great for some functions, but they’re not nearly enough for creating a true documentation system to cover the modeling lifecycle.

 3. Email

-There are many issues with using email to discuss and document important information related to AI and ML initiatives.
+There are many issues with using email to discuss and document important information related to complex modeling systems.
 The top one is security, but what about the fun of finding email trails from a person that is no longer at the company?

 4. Chat tools (Slack, Teams, etc.)